 The HHO leaders can be contacted at holyhermits@anglicanchurchsq.org.au.

-We have Spiritual Communion once every quater at our high feast days, usually including an Agape Feast - Christmas Day, Easter Day, Pentecost and All Saints Day as well as regularly using the 'Making a Spiritual Communion Prayer' at Sunday worship during our devotions.
+Once every quater at our high feast days we celebrate Spiritual Comunion with an Agape Feast - Christmas Day, Easter Day, Pentecost and All Saints Day as well as regularly using the 'Making a Spiritual Communion Prayer' at Weekly worship during our devotions.

 Being a community: